What does “sanpo” mean in Japanese?

 - tokidoki – 時々 (ときどき) : an adverb of frequency meaning ‘sometimes’ in Japanese.

 - ni – に : a case particle used to say what purpose an action is taken for.
-In the example, this is used after “sanpo” to say what the speaker goes for.
+In the example, this is used after “sanpo” to indicate the purpose for which the speaker goes out.

 - iki – 行き (いき) : one conjugation of the verb, “iku”, which means ‘to go’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.